hbowie/practopian-v3/commonplace-book/A working simple system.md

 Title:  A working simple system

+Tags:   Design, evolution, systemic

-Featured:
+Featured: false

-Recommended:
+Recommended: false

 Author: John Gall

 Date:   1975

-Tags: Design, evolution, systemic

 Work Title: Systemantics

-Work Pages:

 Date Added: 2018-01-21 16:06:48 -0800

 Body:

 A complex system that works is invariably found to have evolved from a simple system that worked.
 The inverse proposition also appears to be true.
 A complex system designed from scratch never works and cannot be made to work.
 You have to start over beginning with a working simple system.